deanishe/alfred-workflow/_sources/howto.txt

 ------------

-:class:`Workflow <workflow.workflow.Workflow>` provides a few methods to simplify caching data that is slow to retrieve or expensive to generate.
+:class:`Workflow <workflow.workflow.Workflow>` provides a few methods to simplify caching data that is slow to retrieve or expensive to generate (e.g. downloaded from a web API).
+These data are cached in your workflow's cache directory (see :attr:`~workflow.workflow.Workflow.cachedir`).
 The main method is :meth:`Workflow.cached_data() <workflow.workflow.Workflow.cached_data>`, which takes a name under which the data should be cached, a callable to retrieve the data if they aren't in the cache (or are too old), and a maximum age in seconds for the cached data: